Introduction

 library(qfa)

-Detailed documentation can be found in the package manual here or by executing:
+Detailed documentation can be found in the online version of the package manual or by executing:

 help(package="qfa")